Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 Gave a presentation about my project `Estirador`, an updatable boilerplate that can help you centralize all non-business related code of your projects in a single place.

-### Eddisrupt - Develop a React and Redux app
+### Eddisrupt - Develop a React app

 > March 21st 2019

-Gave a workshop on how to build a React application with Redux from scratch to a class of bootcamp students and experienced developers.
+Gave a workshop on how to build a React application from scratch with React Context, to a class of bootcamp students and experienced developers.

 ## Personal Projects